Polyadic encryption: Conclusions

 \section{Conclusions}

 Thus, we proposed a principally new encryption/decryption procedure based on exploiting the signal processing.
-The main idea is to consider the signal parameters as polyadic integers being representative of the fixed polyadic ring, which is treated as a some kind of polyadic discretization depending of the ring integer characteristics.
+The main idea is to consider the signal parameters as polyadic integers being representative of the fixed polyadic ring, which is treated as some kind of polyadic discretization depending on the ring integer characteristics.
 They allow us to transfer numerical information from sender to recepient by submitting special sets of signals with genuine properties agreed before.
 The recepient knows the rules and equations to solve, to decrypt the initial plaintext.
-The security is achieved by seemed arbitrariness of the openly transfered signals and additional information which is impossible to identify by third party.
+Security is achieved by using a mathematical process where public information is exchanged openly, but this information is useless without a corresponding piece of private, secret information that is never transmitted.